jordanhiltunen/reprise/README.md

 There are many recurring series that you can create; `#repeat_minutely`, `#repeat_hourly`, `#repeat_daily`, `#repeat_weekly`, `#repeat_monthly_by_day`, and `#repeat_monthly_by_nth_weekday`.

-For more information on each method, see the docs.

 #### Adding labels to the occurrences of each series